hoodiecrow/thtcl/README.md

 The name Thtcl comes from Lisp + Tcl.

+To use, place all the source files (.tcl and .class) in a directory.
+Start __tkcon__ and navigate to the directory.
+Source either thtcl1.tcl or thtcl2.tcl.
+Use the __repl__ command to run a dialog loop with the interpreter.

 ## Level 1 Thtcl Calculator

 The first level of the interpreter has a reduced set of syntactic forms and a single variable environment.
 It is defined in the source file thtcl1.tcl which defines the procedure __eval_exp__ which recognizes and processes the following syntactic forms: